Who Was Milton “Butterball” Smith?

 – Milton Smith was such a popular DJ that he would go to the Bahamas and play for 10,000 people.
 He was one of the world’s original superstar DJ’s.

-– He was great friends with Steve Alaimo and even appeared in a few locally shot films with him that are today considered cult classics such as “The Hooked Generation,” “Stanley,” and “Mako: Jaws of Death”
+– He was great friends with Steve Alaimo and even appeared with him in a few locally shot films directed by William Grefe that are considered cult classics such as “The Hooked Generation,” “Stanley,” and “Mako: Jaws of Death”

-– When he retired from the radio, he became a TK Records head of Community Relations.
+– When he retired from the radio, he worked with TK Records.

-– Was great friends with Clarence “Blowfly” Reid, with whom he recorded the earliest version of “Rapp Dirty” in about 1962, making them the first innovators of hip hop.
+– Was great friends with Clarence “Blowfly” Reid, with whom he recorded the earliest version of “Rapp Dirty” in 1962.

 – Butterball passed away in 1990.
 Milton “Butterball” Smith, rest in peace.